Mohd-Shabir/Mohd-Shabir/README.md

 BSc Digital Business & Data Science student at the University of Europe for Applied Sciences, Dubai (2024–2027).
 I build data-driven solutions, explore machine learning, and automate workflows with AI tools.

-> *"In God we trust.
-All others must bring data."*

 ---